 It’s a snail on a leaf!
 I think.

-The previous hour’s carving was still on display, and was much more impressive in my opinion.
+The previous hour’s carving was still on display, and was equally impressive in my opinion.
 Look at that magnificent sea horse!

 It’s always thought-provoking when you encounter someone who is such a specialist at such an obscure trade.
 Imagine dedicating your entire life to learning to carve and sculpt ice.
 What an odd profession.
 But an incredibly cool one at the same time.